spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-savings-tab.md

   * This month (from the first day of the month until today).

 * Savings benchmark:
-  * Original requests: Cost is based on the workload requests initially used by right-sizing
+  * Original requests: Cost is based on the workload requests initially used by right-sizing.
   * Current Requests: Cost is based on the latest workload requests.

 * Workloads (optimized workloads only).